 - An RD-optimized multi-layer encoder control

-In phase 4 (Multiview Coding, MVC), the Image and Video Coding Group contributed in collaboration with the 3D Coding Group:
+In phase 4 (Multiview Coding, MVC), the Video Communication and Applications department contributed in collaboration with the 3D Coding Group:

 - The first model for MVC that became that first Working Draft and has remained almost unchanged (only additional high-level signaling concepts have been included)

-In all phases the Image and Video Coding Group was involved in the administration of the JVT standardization in various ways:
+In all phases, the Video Communication and Applications department was involved in the administration of the JVT standardization in various ways: